navikt/aiven-cost/README.md

 # aiven-cost

-Every project must have one.
+Every project must have one!